Chasyxx/renderbot/README.md

   * **fileExtension**: The file extension for the file, in case it's different from the FFmpeg format.
   * **bitrate**: Bitrate of the output.
 Default 125.
 You can set this to `null`.
   * **extra**: Any extra function calls to the FFmpeg converter.
+* **bitDepth**: either 8 or 16.
+16 doubles the wav file size (setting the MAX max (yes twice) samples without ffmpeg to 4900000) but gives MUCH higher quality.

 ## Execution
 To execute the bot, use `deno run -REN --allow-write=../render/ --allow-run=/usr/bin/ffmpeg main.ts` inside of `src`.
 I wished to specifically use `--allow-net=discord.com:443,gateway.discord.gg:443,cdn.discordapp.com:443`, but the bot eventually contacts region-specific servers, so a generic `--allow-net` is probably needed, and at some point generic env access is needed too.
 And workers seem to bring up a bunch of read permissions prompts too, unavoidable without full read permissions for some godforsaken reason.